Cryptocarya densiflora: Description

 Cryptocarya densiflora is a tree that typically grows to a height of 30 m, its stems sometimes buttressed.
 Its leaves are lance-shaped to elliptic, 65–150 mm long and 25–60 mm wide on a petiole 7–16 mm long.
 The flowers are yellowish-green and pale brown, arranged in panicles more or less longer than the leaves but not perfumed, the perianth tube 1.0–1.6 mm long an 1.4–1.9 mm wide and hairy inside.
 The outer tepals are 1.9–2.7 mm long and 0.9–1.4 mm wide, the outer anthers 0.6–0.9 mm long and about 0.6 mm wide, the inner anthers 0.7–1.0 mm long and about 0.5 mm wide.
 Flowering occurs from October to January, and the fruit is a flattened, reddish-maroon drupe 11–14 mm long and 13–19.5 mm wide, turning black when ripe.

 Taxonomy

 Cryptocarya densiflora was first formally described in 1826 by Carl Ludwig Blume in Bijdragen tot de Flora van Nederlandsch Indie from specimens collected on Mount Salak in Indonesia.

 Distribution and habitat

-Cinnamon laurel grows as an understorey tree in mountain rainforest at altitudes of 450–1200 m.
-It is found from the McIlwraith Range on Cape York Peninsula to Eungella in far north Queensland, throughout Malesia and west to Java.
+The species ranges from southern China through Indochina (Cambodia, Laos, Thailand, and Vietnam), Malesia (Peninsular Malaysia, Sumatra, Borneo, Java, the Philippines, and the Lesser Sunda Islands), and New Guinea to Queensland.
+In Queensland it is found from the McIlwraith Range on Cape York Peninsula to Eungella in far north Queensland.
+Cinnamon laurel grows as an understorey tree in mountain rainforest at elevations of 450–1200 m.